gnipbao/web/README.md

 ### Analysis

-You can find webpack stats file in `dist/webpack.stats.json` and feed it to [webpack stats analyzer](http://webpack.github.io/analyse/)
+In root directory you can find webpack stats file named `webpack.stats.json` and feed it to [webpack stats analyzer](http://webpack.github.io/analyse/)

 ### Updating